Golfer's Elbow or Tennis Elbow

 Contrary to popular belief, this injury is not limited to golfers and tennis players!

-Any activity that uses these muscles such as baseball, archery, football, weight training, or even raking, can lead to this affliction.
+Any activity that uses these muscles such as baseball, typing on a keyboard, football, weight training, or even raking, can lead to this affliction.

 Repetitive and constant movement that overuses the arm, forearm and hand muscles can cause golfer’s and tennis elbow.
 Typically these movements occur over a long period of time, and are not isolated to a one time golf outing or activity.